k-spinks/full_stack_open/part_1/part_1a.md

-# Part a: Introduction to React
+# Part A: Introduction to React

 ## ✅ Topics Covered